Scene XIII. Seven Wonders

 "I don't care how you mark it," Noel said.
 "I know her, too."

 Snow said, "Go."
-There was a split second of tension when no one moved until Noel turned around and went, brushing his arm against hers in comfort.
+There was a split second of tension when no one moved until Noel turned around and left, brushing his arm against hers in comfort.
 Alone, Serah quietly took out the pendant in her pouch and approached him who watched her.
 She knelt, passing it on his hand and closing it with her palm.
 "Thank you for everything, Snow.
 I wish you every happiness."
 They stared, memories passing over until Serah broke it when it ventured too long and before Snow could reach for her, she left.

 Gadot, once again, was in his face.
 "Mind telling me what that was about, kid?"

 "Not really," he said offhandedly.
-"It's not something you are involved in."

 The bigger man cracked his knuckles.
 "Oh yeah?"